syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 private void PopupLayout_Closed(object sender, EventArgs e) {
-    // You can write your set of codes that needs to be executed once the popup is completely closed, in the respective event handler.
+    // Codes that needs to be executed once popup is completly closed }
-}
 {% endhighlight %}